marcelojsilva/repo_ai_translate/README.md

 2. Create a virtual environment: `python3 -m venv venv`
 3. Activate the virtual environment: `source venv/bin/activate` (Linux/Mac) or `venv\Scripts\activate` (Windows)
 4. Install the requirements: `pip install -r requirements.txt`
-5. Copy the `.env_example` file to `.env` and fill in your OpenAI API key and the name of your repository.
+5. Copy the `.env_example` file to `.env` and fill in your OpenAI API key and the URL of repository to translate.

 ## Execution

 To execute the script, run: `python repo-ai-trans.py <original_language> <target_language> <original_path> <target_path>`

-For example: `python repo-ai-trans.py en pt-br ./project ./project/languages`
+For example: `python repo-ai-trans.py zh pt-br ./project ./project/languages`

-This will translate all markdown files and comments in programming files from English to Brazilian Portuguese, and place the translated files in the 'languages' folder inside the 'project' folder.
+This will translate all markdown files and comments in programming files from Chinese to Brazilian Portuguese, and place the translated files in the 'languages' folder inside the 'project' folder.